 Admittedly or not, we tend to focus on work too much when we are tasked to do something.
 Consequently, though, we SOMETIMES forget that “one needful thing” God expects from us–a quality time of conversation with Him which includes Bible reading, meditation, and prayer.

 Perhaps you say, “I’m busy.
 I can’t afford to do that.
 I need to cook breakfast early in the morning, prepare my kids’ lunch and clean up our home.
 I also have to do an eight-hour job.
 I have no more time.”

-You are not the only one who struggle with this.
+You are not the only one who struggles with this.
 I do and everyone else!
-BUT God wants us to lovingly spend time with Him everyday consistently.
+BUT God wants us to lovingly spend time with Him every day consistently.

 Only then can we reflect the beauty of God that stems from a heart that is right with Him.
 I assure you that when we start our day right with God then He will give us a joyful countenance.
 It is a joyful countenance that comes from knowing that He will help us as we fulfill our tasks daily and face our trials with an assurance of His help.
 He will give us songs even when our heart is heavy.

 I remember one little notepad posted on my friend’s office desk which says something to this effect,

 “God stretches our time when we give him the first part of our day.”